 Currently doctors have varied opinions about whether men without symptoms should be tested (screened for prostate cancers).
 Until further studies are completed patients should decide for themselves if they wish to be tested.
 The advantages and disadvantages of screening should be put forward.

-A recently published book, by Associate Professor Stricker and Professor Phelps (Jan 2004), provides guidance for G.P's in the best use of PSA.
-It can be obtained from Associate Professor Stricker or through the Prostate Cancer Foundation of Australia.
+A recently published book, by Professor Stricker and Professor Phelps (Jan 2004), provides guidance for G.P's in the best use of PSA.
+It can be obtained from Professor Stricker or through the Prostate Cancer Foundation of Australia.

 How & who to screenAge 50 to 70